SamadritaR/Experience-Overview-Capgemini/README.md

 📉 Reduced root cause analysis time by 70%, improved alerting coverage across distributed systems.

 ---
+##  Container Monitoring & System Observability (cAdvisor + Node Exporter + ELK)

+**Context:**
+We were running containerized applications across multiple VMs, but didn’t have a clean, unified view into CPU/memory usage, disk I/O, or container-level resource bottlenecks.
+Our team needed a way to monitor container health, performance trends, and flag spikes **before** they became service issues.

+---

+### 🛠 How I Did It

+1. **Setup cAdvisor on each container host**
+   - Used Docker to deploy cAdvisor containers across all VM instances.
+   - Exposed metrics at port `:8080` and mounted Docker socket for access to live container stats.
+   - Metrics included: CPU usage, memory limit vs consumption, I/O stats, and container uptime.

+2. **Integrated with Prometheus**
+   - Added `cAdvisor` as a scrape target in Prometheus configuration.
+   - Defined scrape intervals based on container volatility and load conditions.
+   - Used `prometheus.yml` config to group container metrics by VM region and environment tag (e.g., staging, prod).

+3. **Visualized in Grafana**
+   - Created Grafana dashboards to monitor:
+     - Top resource-consuming containers
+     - CPU throttling
+     - Memory spikes vs limits
+     - Container restart trends
+   - Added annotations from deployment logs to correlate code pushes with performance issues.

+4. **Extended logging with ELK Stack**
+   - Used **Logstash** to collect container logs and push them to **Elasticsearch**.
+   - Set up dashboards in **Kibana** for full-text search and filtering by container ID, image, or log level.
+   - Combined this with system logs to give full observability across container + VM.

+5. **Used Node Exporter for host-level metrics**
+   - Monitored host metrics (CPU, disk I/O, swap, file descriptors) via Node Exporter.
+   - Overlaid these on Grafana dashboards to correlate system-level and container-level behavior.

+---

+### 🔄 Outcome

+✅ Enabled live observability across 100+ containers
+✅ Improved debugging efficiency during on-call rotations by **>60%**
+✅ Helped DevOps proactively manage workloads and spot memory leaks or crash loops early
+✅ Supported transition to GitOps by making container health part of the CI/CD health checks

+---

+📦 Tools Used:
+- `cAdvisor` for per-container resource monitoring
+- `Prometheus` + `Node Exporter` for system metrics
+- `Grafana` for visual dashboards

 ## 5. Data Engineering & Log Processing (Hadoop + AWS S3 + Hive + SQL)